winsw/winsw/README.md

 ## Supported platforms

-WinSW offers executables for .NET Framework 2.0, 4.0 and 4.6.1.
-It can run on Windows platforms which have these versions of .NET Framework installed.
+WinSW 3 can run on Windows platforms with .NET Framework 4.6.1 or later versions installed.
 For systems without .NET Framework, the project provides native 64-bit and 32-bit executables based on .NET Core.

 More executables can be added upon request.